karimsammouri/karimsammouri/README.md

   - <a href="https://github.com/karimsammouri/capec_threat_modeling">View project</a>
   - Large language model (LLM)-based tool that generates a threat model given an unstructured natural-language description of a system
-  - Built using Flask (Python) for the backend; Chroma for the vector database and CAPEC semantic retrieval; HTML, CSS, and Javascript for the frontend; the jsTree jQuery plugin for the interactive tree data representation; and Visual Studio Code
+  - Built using Flask (Python) for the backend, Chroma for the vector database and CAPEC semantic retrieval, and HTML, CSS, and Javascript for the frontend.
+Uses the jsTree jQuery plugin for interactive tree-based threat visualization representation.
-  - Makes multiple calls to OpenAI's GPT-4o for LLM processing
+  - The tool makes multiple calls to OpenAI's GPT-4o for LLM-based reasoning and processing.
 </details>
 <details>
   <summary>Formula One® Companion Mobile App</summary>